All Episodes

 They drive everybody else out.

-And at the end there they stand, king on a field of corpses.
+And at the end, there they stand, king on a field of corpses.

-And the question for cities like Amsterdam is what's to stop that happening there too?
+And the question for cities like Amsterdam is what's to stop that happening there too.

-Rush is gonna be back.
+Rush is going to be back.

 You will be glad to know the season of guest hosts is drawing to a close.